DomBell97/DomGitHub97/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: Studies at MSU
+- 🔭 I’m currently working on: My final semester at Missouri State University for my Bachelor's in Computer Science.
-- 🌱 I’m currently learning: CSC232 Data Structure and CSC365 Internet Programming
+- 🌱 I’m currently learning via: The Odin Project and NeetCode
-- 📫 How to reach me: DBell97@live.com or Discord Dom#0127
+- 📫 How to reach me: DBell97@live.com or Discord dom.97
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My family has 4 parrots and they are absolute monsters.
+- ⚡ Fun fact: My family has parrots and they are absolute monsters.
 I am being serenaded by their screams at the moment.